Donald Pierce: Powers and abilities

-During his indoctrination into Bastion's Purifiers Donald was also modified with a Transmode Virus infection that made him subservient to the killer A.I.'s command code.
-While he has not shown any mechamorphing abilities of the Technarch, he has shown the ability to simulate Scott's optic blast power while disguised as him.
+Pierce's brain possesses implants that render him immune to psionic infraction thanks to various brain implants for telepathic resistance, also having the ability to turn psionic assaults against the attacker to a limited degree.
+He also boasted rocket-powered flight capabilities, enabling Pierce to fly at unknown speeds for prolonged periods.

 Aside from his physical advantages, Donald Pierce is a genius in robotics, cybernetics and electronics.
 In these fields he has developed technology that exceeds that of conventional science by approximately two centuries.
 He is also a seasoned leader with vast financial and human resources (a prerequisite for membership in the Hellfire Club).
 He is a college graduate in geological engineering and business administration, and is an accomplished strategist and business administrator.
 Pierce is a fair hand-to-hand combatant, but mainly relies on his cyborg strength and is more prone to letting others fight his battles for him rather than fight on the front lines.
-In later publishing after coming under the services of the Office of National Emergency, Pierce as with all of his Reavers gained the ability to cyperpathically possess and/or assimilate any piece of engineered conveyance he can get his hands on.
-Effectively rebuilding and bulking himself up from any and every automated fabrication around him, I.E. commandeering a Sentinel for a new body or turning a truck into an arm cannon.
+In later publishing after coming under the services of the Office of National Emergency, Pierce as with all of his Reavers gained the ability to possess and assimilate technology.